aristanetworks/avd-workshops/workshops/git.md

 ![GitHub Logo Dark](assets/images/github_logo_dark.png#only-dark){: style="width:100px"}
 ![GitHub Logo Light](assets/images/github_logo_light.png#only-light){: style="width:100px"}

-Before proceeding further, make sure you are logged into your active GitHub account.
+Before proceeding further, make sure you are logged into your GitHub account.

 If you do not have a GitHub account, you can create one **[here](https://github.com/join)**.

 ???+ note
     In the ATD Lab, you will authenticate to GitHub using an 8 digit access code.
-On other systems you will need a Personal Access Token.
-You may skip the next step if you are working in the ATD Lab IDE.
+On other systems you will need a Personal Access Token. **You may skip the next step if you are working in the Arista provided ATD Lab IDE**.
 Detailed instructions for creating a Personal Access Token can be found [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ### **Create a GitHub personal access token**